-- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" as your reason for missed work and explaining the conflict in the space provided. - 2.
-Take screenshots of your course homepages that demonstrate the conflict. - 3.
-Email the form and screenshots to Keely Hicks (keely.hicks@utoronto.ca).

-Deadline: You should report the conflict to Keely Hicks (keely.hicks@utoronto.ca) at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.
+- 1. Complete the Request for Missed Term Work Accommodations Form, choosing "Other" and explaining the conflict in the space provided. - 2.
+Take screenshots of your course homepages that demonstrate the conflict. - Email the form and screenshots to your course instructor at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.